carpentries/lesson-development-training/episodes/18-preparing.md

 - rationale, strengths and/or weaknesses of the lesson design
 - what has been tried before and what worked/did not work
-- tips for teaching the lesson/particular sections
+- tips for teaching the lesson/particular episodes
 - challenges encountered
 - troubleshooting common setup/installation/exercise issues
 - parts that seem to cause trouble or most confusion for learners (i.e. where to tread carefully, spend more time explaining)